-In line with the requirements of the Act, the Local authority will, from September 2021:
+In line with the requirements of the Act, the Local Authority will, from September 2021:

-- consider whether Additional Learning Provision (ALP) should be provided to any child or young person with ALN, in Welsh and, where they decide that it should be provided in Welsh, specify this in the Individual Development Plan (IDP). - take all reasonable steps to secure Welsh ALP where it is specified in an IDP. - review the sufficiency of arrangements for the provision of ALP in Welsh, and should it be considered that the availability of ALP in Welsh is not sufficient, take all reasonable steps to remedy the matter. - be proactive about identifying opportunities to share Welsh language resources with other local authorities (as detailed above).
+- consider whether additional learning provision (ALP) should be provided to any child or young person with ALN, in Welsh and, where they decide that it should be provided in Welsh, specify this in the Individual Development Plan (IDP). - secure Welsh ALP where it is specified in an IDP. - review the sufficiency of arrangements for the provision of ALP in Welsh, and should it be considered that the availability of ALP in Welsh is not sufficient, remedy the matter. - be proactive about identifying opportunities to share Welsh language resources with other local authorities.